batect/batect/docs/content/config/ConfigVariables.md

 # Config variables

+!!! note
+    This page reflects the options available in the [most recent version](https://github.com/batect/batect/releases/latest) of batect.

 Config variables allow you simplify your configuration file, and document and codify the different options available to a developer using your tasks.

 They are useful for a number of use cases: